tsaopy/tsaopy.github.io/index.md

 # Welcome to TSAOpy

 A Python library developed to fit user defined differential equations, with the form of anharmonic oscillators, to time series data that show a roughly periodic behaviour.

-The repository is found at https://github.com/tsaopy/tsaopy.
+$$ \ddot{x} + x = 0 $$

 ## Set Up guide